ziglang/www.ziglang.org/content/learn/build-system.en.md

 The Zig build system, like most build systems, it is based on modeling the project as a directed acyclic graph (DAG) of steps, which are independently and concurrently run.

-By default, the main step in the graph is to install the final build artifacts.
-However, the system is powerful and flexible, which means it does not assume all build artifacts are necessarily the final product, and one must explicitly add them to the install set.
+By default, the main step in the graph is the **Install** step, whose purpose is to copy build artifacts into their final resting place.
+The Install step starts with no dependencies, and therefore nothing will happen when `zig build` is run.
+A project's build script must add to the set of things to install, which is what the `installArtifact` function call does above.

 **Output**
 ```